CaioHabibe/CaioHabibe/README.md

 *   🌍  I'm based in Brasilia, Brazil
 *   ✉️  You can contact me at [caiofhc02@gmail.com](mailto:caiofhc02@gmail.com)
 *   🧠  I'm currently learning about software development and competitive programming
-*   💻  Interested in open softwares
+*   💻  Interested in open source softwares

 ### Technologies
 <p align="left">